jackreimers/Blog/static/data/blog/sending-emails-with-ms-graph/post.md

 ### 4. Send an Email

-Once you have the client, you will need to construct a payload that represents the email you want to send.
+Once you have the graph client, you will need to construct a payload that represents the email you want to send.
 Microsoft maintains the [Graph Explorer](https://developer.microsoft.com/en-us/graph/graph-explorer) which is invaluable for testing and debugging your requests and provides examples for payloads.

 ```typescript